-All protocols that do not qualify for either exempt, expedited or limited review will receive full Board review.
-The IRB Administrator will schedule a meeting of the full Board as soon as possible and forward the research protocol to all Board members.
+A proposed research protocol that does not qualify for exempt, expedited or limited review will receive full Board review.
+The IRB Administrator will schedule a meeting of the full Board as soon as possible and forward the proposed protocol to all Board members.
 The Principal Investigator will be notified of the date of the IRB review meeting as well.

 To hold a review, a quorum (a majority) of Board members MUST be present at the meeting.
-The Board may call consultants to advise on a complex protocol, or request that the Principal Investigator be present to provide information about the research protocol.
+Any Board member with a COI will not be counted towards a quorum.
+See Section III.3.
+The Board may (i) call consultants to advise on a complex proposed protocol and/or (ii) request that the Principal Investigator be present to provide information about a proposed protocol.